 The finished “garment” gets folded in half, and seamed toward its center, leaving an opening for armholes.
 Upon its wearing, the joining seams on sides rotate to the front of the body, so a good join is important.
-The alignment of the pattern repeat may have to be taken into account in addition to stitch gauge in sizing.
+The alignment of the pattern repeat may have to be taken into account in addition to stitch gauge in grading for different sizes.